vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Coroutines/Inactive Objects.md

 ### Resolution
 ::::note
 #### Check that the GameObject is active before you start the coroutine
 Use [`activeInHierarchy`](https://docs.unity3d.com/ScriptReference/GameObject-activeInHierarchy.html) to check whether the GameObject is active.
-Don't use [`activeSelf`](https://docs.unity3d.com/ScriptReference/GameObject-activeSelf.html) as the GameObject's active state is dependent on the hierarchy's state.
+Don't use [`activeSelf`](https://docs.unity3d.com/ScriptReference/GameObject-activeSelf.html), the GameObject's active state depends on the hierarchy.

 ```csharp
 if (gameObject.activeInHierarchy)